zoardgodor/ZVidDown/README.md

 4. Select the resolution (if available).
 5. Set the output folder.
 6. Click the Download button.
+7. To preview a video or audio before downloading, use the built-in player (Play button).
+8. To convert an existing audio or video file, open the "Converter" from the menu (⋮), select the file, choose the target format and quality, and start the conversion.
+The converted file will be saved in the same folder as the original.

 ## License
 See: LICENSE.txt